Ken Page

 Kenneth Page (January 20, 1954 – September 30, 2024) was an American actor and cabaret singer who created the part of Ken in the original Broadway production of Ain't Misbehavin' and played Old Deuteronomy in the original Broadway and filmed stage adaptation of Cats.
 He voiced Oogie Boogie in The Nightmare Before Christmas and Kingdom Hearts franchises, and played in the original Broadway production of The Wiz as The Lion and the first Broadway revival of Guys and Dolls as Nicely-Nicely Johnson.

 Early life

-Kenneth Page was born and raised in St. Louis, Missouri.
+Kenneth Page was born and raised in St. Louis, Missouri on January 20, 1954.
 He was raised Catholic by his mother, Gloria, and his step-father, Garvin Gilstrap.
 He attended St. Bridget of Erin and St. Nicholas elementary schools.
 While attending St. Nicholas, he was inspired by a teacher and an older cousin to pursue theatre.
 He subsequently graduated from Bishop DuBourg High School in 1972.
 From there he attended Fontbonne College in Clayton, Missouri, on a full scholarship and majored in theatre.